tetratelabs/wazero/RATIONALE.md

 a special code path is followed, invoking `platform.Select()`.

-`platform.Select()` is a wrapper for `select(2)` on POSIX systems, and it is mocked for a handful of cases also on Windows.
+`platform.Select()` is a wrapper for `select(2)` on POSIX systems, and it is emulated on Windows.

 ### Select on POSIX